mlisareyes/mlisareyes.github.io/_posts/2019-10-13-french_desserts_cli.markdown

 * I didn't have a control flow where I could easily operate between the files **dessert.rb**, **scraper.rb**, and **cli.rb**

 **Here's how I solved it:**
-* I figured out that the reason why I couldn't properly check tose  if my code would return the hash of scraped elements was because my `binding.pry` was still in the method `self.scrape_desserts` in  **dessert.rb**.
+* I figured out that the reason why I couldn't properly check to see  if my code would return the hash of scraped elements was because my `binding.pry` was still in the method `self.scrape_desserts` in  **dessert.rb**.
 I created a `self.test` method so that I could pop in a `binding.pry` inside that method and outside of the `self.scrape_desserts` method.
 I made sure that I placed `Desserts::Dessert.test` in the **cli.rb** file so that before the CLI actually ran, it would hit the binding.pry first.
 Once I ran `ruby bin/french-desserts`, I received this output:

 ```
 [{:name=>"Chocolate-Filled Croissants (Pains au Chocolat)",